MMMUK1/LambdaForRealEstate/README.md

 ![ExcelAbstractionBanner](https://user-images.githubusercontent.com/6385058/226100282-2cd67eef-2942-4cee-918f-21520380bec9.png)

 ## Welcome
 Here we explore newly-released Lambda formulae for Excel.
-In particular how this can strenthen, improve, simplify Institutional Real Estate Cash Flows in Excel for Commercial Real Estate ('CRE') purposes.
+In particular how this can strengthen, improve, simplify Institutional Cash Flows in Excel for Commercial Real Estate ('CRE') purposes.

 Join the group on LinkedIN: https://www.linkedin.com/groups/9021786/